No. 4 South Carolina, Boston beat No. 15 Arkansas 104-82

 COLUMBIA, S.C.
-(AP) — Aliyah Boston had 26 points, 16 rebounds and six blocks, and No. 4 South Carolina beat No. 15 Arkansas 104-82 on Monday night for its 24th straight win over SEC foes.

-On a day when South Carolina (10-1, 5-0 Southeastern Conference) celebrated its most famous post player by dedicating a bronze statue of A’ja Wilson at the arena, the Gamecocks current force down low took control of the things in beating the Razorbacks (11-5, 2-4).
+(AP) — On a day South Carolina unveiled a bronze statue of A’ja Wilson, current standout Aliyah Boston shined in a manner not unlike the Gamecocks great.

+“The numbers speak for themselves,” coach Dawn Staley said.
+“If you look across the board at some of (her) dominating performances, those are A’ja Wilson numbers.
+Aliyah’s right there.”

+Boston had 26 points, 16 rebounds and six blocks to lead the fourth-ranked Gamecocks to a 104-82 victory over No. 15 Arkansas on Monday night.

+“I’ve been focused on being more dominant,” Boston said.
+“Coach has made me see how dominant I need to be and I can’t slack off.”

+That’s what Staley did for Wilson, a three-time All-America who helped the Gamecocks win the NCAA Tournament in 2017.
+Staley’s guidance is having a similar effect on Boston, the 6-foot-5 sophomore who’s grown into one of the game’s best.

+South Carolina (10-1, 5-0 Southeastern Conference) has won its past 24 games against conference foes over the past two seasons.

-The 6-foot-5 Boston accomplished her fifth double-double of the season by halftime and the Gamecocks pulled away to win for the 14th time in their past 15 meetings with Arkansas.
+Boston accomplished her fifth double-double of the season by halftime and the Gamecocks pulled away to win for the 14th time in their past 15 meetings with Arkansas (11-5, 2-4).

+“It’s not just her size,” Arkansas coach Mike Neighbors said of Boston.
+“She’s incredibly skilled and she’s incredibly smart.”

 The Razorbacks and Chelsea Dungee were the last league team to defeat South Carolina, winning 95-89 in the SEC Tournament quarterfinals two years ago.
-The Gamecocks haven’t lost to a conference opponent since including four meetings with Arkansas.
+The Gamecocks haven’t lost against a league team since including the past four with Arkansas.

 Boston’s play was again a big reason why.
 She had six points, eight rebounds and five blocks in the first quarter as the Gamecocks opened a 28-17 lead.